domportera/NetJsonAOT/readme.md

 using System.Diagnostics.CodeAnalysis;
 using System.Text.Json;
-using NetJsonAOT; // this is actually a reference to a namespace generated within your project - every project has its own internal NetJsonAot class
+using NetJsonAOT; // this is actually a reference to a namespace generated within your project - every project has its own internal NetJsonAot namespace which provdes the RuntimeJson static class

 namespace ExampleSerialization;